 - They juice leafy vegetables better and dryer

 - They are very easy to wash up, compared to vertical juicers

 - They tend to be less expensive than the vertical slow juicers

 - Usually longer warranty period on the motor

-I have had very good experience and feedback for the Omega horizontal juicers and here are some of my top picks.
+We have had very good experience and feedback for the Omega horizontal juicers and here are some of our top picks.
 Their main differences are that they are from different generations.
 Each generation is an improved model of the previous one.
 They are listed below in order of latest to oldest:

 Has the largest feeding chute among all horizontal slow juicers.
 Great feature that saves you time on preparation, easier and almost effortless juicing.